bccomputerscience/COMPB11/homework/Homework8-A.md

 Write a program called ArrayMethods.java

 In this programming assignment you will use common array algorithms.
-You will use a random number generator to fill up an array
+You will use a random number generator to fill up an array with values.

 Write array methods that carry out the following tasks for an array of doubles by completting the ArrayMethods class below.